 Take care of vaccinations (shots)

 Schools typically require that students have the right vaccinations, and ask for proof at school registration.
-Not sure what the required vaccinations are?
-You can find them here.
 If you’re not sure whether your child is up-to-date, call your child’s doctor.
 If you’re child is up-to-date, they will send you a form that you can give to the school.
 If your child needs a vaccination, you can make an appointment to get it done.
 Want to know more?
 Visit the MaineHealth vaccine page

 Get a head start on a healthy routine